-Yara North America (Yara) has been the Port of Hueneme's customer since 1998 and is one of the world's largest fertilizer suppliers operating a terminal inside the Port on a 3.05 acre footprint.
-Last year, Yara saw a decline in volume of 5.4%.
+Yara North America (Yara) has been the Port of Hueneme's customer since 1998 and is one of the world's largest fertilizer suppliers, operating a terminal inside the Port on a 3.05 acre footprint.
+Last year, Yara saw a incline in volume of 1.3%.

 Yara is a significant benefactor of the infrastructure improvements completed in March of FY2021 including the deepening of the navigational channel to 40 feet.
 This positions Yara to realize growth increases of fertilizer volumes at the Port.
 The company's on-port storage capabilities allowed customer deliveries to continue at a high and steady rate, with an average of 25 truckloads daily and about 75 during peak season (FY2021 data).
 The hidden gem in their portfolio is the Diesel Exhaust Fluid (DEF) that is used in diesel vehicles to break down NOx emissions into harmless nitrogen and water, which aligns with the Port's mission to continue to reduce emissions.
-The majority of the Port's revenue from Yara (4% of the Port's total revenue) comes from its lease agreement to house its tanks on Port property.
+The majority of the Port's revenue from Yara comes from its lease agreement to house its tanks on Port property.